 When families need to use child care, it’s important that their children are enrolled in the highest quality care possible.
 Research indicates that children who receive a high quality early childhood education have better math, language and social skills as they enter school, and as they grow older require less special education, progress further in school, have fewer interactions with the justice system and have higher earnings as adults (Barnett, 1995).

 Several research studies have found that high quality child care programs have certain characteristics in common.
 These characteristics can help parents make better child care choices for their children because they indicate a much greater likelihood of high quality care.
 Quality indicators measure the conditions that generally foster a safe, nurturing and stimulating environment for children.
-They are:

 - Low child/teacher ratios

 - Small group size

 - Staff with higher education & on-going training

 - Prior experience and education of the director